-Box-Gum Grassy Woodland Identification
+Box-Gum and Grey Box Grassy Woodland Identification

-The North Central CMA is seeking landholders in the Mid Loddon Catchment area interested in caring for Box-Gum Grassy Woodlands on their properties under the Box-Gum Grassy Woodlands project.
+The North Central CMA is seeking landholders in the central Loddon catchment area interested in caring for Box-Gum and Grey Box Grassy Woodlands on their properties under the Box-Gum Grassy Woodlands project.
 Financial assistance is available through a devolved grants program for onground works of fencing and revegetation works.
 Revegetation works may include vegetation corridors to link remnant areas or enhancement of existing vegetation.
-What if I have Box-Gum Grassy Woodlands on my property?

-This guideline has been developed to assist private landholders in Central Victoria to identify the nationally endangered White Box, Yellow Box, and Blakely's Red Gum ecological community (Box-Gum Grassy Woodland).
-Box-Gum Grassy Woodlands occur through Central Victoria typically on granitic, basalt, sedimentary or alluvial soils receiving 400-600mm of annual rainfall.
+This project is supported by North Central CMA through funding from the Australian Government's Caring for our Country.
+What if I have Box-Gum or Grey Box Grassy Woodlands on my property?
+This guideline has been developed to assist private landholders in Central Victoria to identify the nationally endangered White Box, Yellow Box, and Blakely's Red Gum ecological community (Box-Gum Grassy Woodland) and Grey Box Grassy Woodlands.
+Box-Gum and Grey Box Grassy Woodlands occur through Central Victoria typically on granitic, basalt, sedimentary or alluvial soils.
 As they once existed in the more fertile areas, much of which has been cleared for agriculture, only a fraction of the pre-European extent remains.
 Remnants are now often restricted to small isolated pockets on the best managed land.
 Grassy woodlands with remnant large old trees are generally 'park like', with spreading trees over a grassy understorey with few shrubs.
 Remnants can also have many close small trees or be derived grasslands (where trees have been removed and only the grassy or herbaceous understorey remains).